Duy-Thanh/AESEncryptDecryptFile/README.md

 # AESEncryptDecryptFile
 AESEncryptDecryptFile Official Respository

 AESEncryptDecryptFile

 The official open source repository of AESEncryptDecryptFile.

-The project is programmed, developed, distributed and maintained by @ Duy-Thanh and @DuyThanhSoftwares.
+The project is programmed, developed, distributed and maintained by @Duy-Thanh and @DuyThanhSoftwares.

 Copyright (c) 2018 - 2019, 2019 - 2020, 2021 - present DuyThanhSoftwares.
 All rights reserved.